migueDevelop/task_system/notes.md

 To finish we will upload the code to github and then to a server heroku for the app and mongodb atlas for the database.

+Conect to an app in heroku cli use heroku logs --tail --app 'app name'

+With babel we must add a '@babel/runtime', is the module that babel uses to compile the code in production.